Skip to content

 We encourage guests and sponsors to persist with hosting arrangements or move into independent accommodation privately, wherever possible.

-Guests – what to do if your sponsorship is coming to an end
+What to do if your sponsorship/hosting is coming to an end

 If you think that your current sponsorship arrangement may come to an end soon, it's important to start planning, reviewing your options and organising your finances.